If you don’t protect animals, who will? Take action for them today

 Animal Equality launches an international campaign pressuring fashion designers to stop selling fur.

-September 12, 2014 Updated: July 6, 2022
+September 12, 2014 Updated: August 16, 2024

-As documented in the video, these highly sensitive animals are forced to live in small cages with hard metal bars for floors, and aren’t granted a moment of comfort in their short lives.
+Animal Equality has now launched a campaign to deter these brands from continuing the sale of fur products.
+As documented in the video, these highly sensitive animals are forced to live in small cages with hard metal bars for floors and aren’t granted a moment of comfort in their short lives.
 At about two years of age, the rabbits are clubbed in the head or smashed into the ground, then strung up and skinned.

 Animal Equality previously issued letters to each company imploring them to discontinue all sale of fur.
 The companies’ failure to respond satisfactorily prompted Animal Equality to launch a campaign and petition urging these brands to stop selling fur.
-With the petition, video and website, Animal Equality aims to educate the public on the truth behind the fur industr, and stop these designers from selling any more fur garments and to trade fur for synthetic alternatives, which are readily available.
+With the petition, video and website, Animal Equality aims to educate the public on the truth behind the fur industry and stop these designers from selling any more fur garments and to trade fur for synthetic alternatives, which are readily available.

 Related content